Ucheokolo/Aavegotchi_Alchemica_Facet_Review_Report/Contract audit.md

 - This function is Owner function to change the altars channeling limits
 - Takes an Array of altars level and Array of time limits

+### Summary

+This review is limited to the Alchemica Facet.
+Although it might reference other facets or libraries for a broader understanding of specific functions.